 Minority Vote Dilution

-Pasadena, Texas – The United States District Court for the Southern District of Texas in this ruling invalidated the city’s move from an eight-member district redistricting map to a mixed map of six single member districts and two at-large seats for electing its city council.
-The court’s finding of minority vote dilution (of Hispanic voters) under… Read More ›
+Pasadena, Texas – The United States District Court for the Southern District of Texas in this ruling invalidated the city’s move from an eight-member district redistricting map to a mixed map of six single member districts and two at-large seats for… Read More ›

 Missouri – Late last month a federal district court ended a two year challenge to the Ferguson-Florissant School District’s use of at-large elections for its seven member school board.
-The court ruled in August, that at-large elections for board members did violate section 2 of the Voting Rights Act.
-The court’s order requires the school district to… Read More ›
+The court ruled in August, that at-large elections for board members did… Read More ›

-Washington, DC – Last week the NAACP Legal Defense and Educational Fund released this report detailing state, county, and local voting changes proposed or implemented, during the past three years since the Supreme Court’s decision in Shelby County, Alabama v.
-Holder halting the Department of Justice’s preclearance system that operated to preapprove voting changes made by… Read More ›
+Washington, DC – Last week the NAACP Legal Defense and Educational Fund released this report detailing state, county, and local voting changes proposed or implemented, during the past three years since the Supreme Court’s decision in Shelby County, Alabama v….
+Read More ›

-North Carolina – A federal court panel ruled late Friday that two of North Carolina’s 13 congressional districts were racially gerrymandered and must be redrawn within two weeks, sparking uncertainty about whether the March primary elections can proceed as planned.
-An order from a three-judge panel bars elections in North Carolina’s 1st and 12th congressional… Read More ›
+North Carolina – A federal court panel ruled late Friday that two of North Carolina’s 13 congressional districts were racially gerrymandered and must be redrawn within two weeks, sparking uncertainty about whether the March primary elections can proceed as planned….
+Read More ›

 Fayetteville, Georgia – Fayetteville’s school board and board of commissioners reluctantly have decided to do away with at-large voting.
 Ironically, some blacks are not happy with a decision that was meant to benefit them.
-This article in the Atlanta-Journal-Constitution details the not so typical suburb’s unique politics.
-Read more.
+This article in the Atlanta-Journal-Constitution details… Read More ›

 Electionlawblog’s Rick Hasen talks voting rights and redistricting litigation with Nina Perales of the Mexican American Legal Defense and Education Fund.
 This podcast series explores the world of election law and its ever evolving policy.